 The Canterbury District Health Board systematically plan, fund and deliver care to almost 600,000 people that live in the Canterbury region.
 The Canterbury Health System is a world leader in the delivery of integrated health care.
 Our main focus is placing people (staff and patients alike) at the centre of everything we do.

-You will be advancing your training toward becoming a Fellow of the Australasian College for Emergency Medicine, or international equivalent hold an equivalent and be eligible for registration with the Medical Council of New Zealand.
+To be eligible for this position you will be a Fellow of the Australasian College for Emergency Medicine in your first-year post fellowship or hold an equivalent specialist qualification to be eligible for vocational registration with the Medical Council of New Zealand.
 We will also accept applications from ACEM Trainees that are post Part 2 Written exams.

 Our Culture: What matters to us

 Putting people at the heart of all we do

 Health is ultimately all about people.
 What's important around here is the way we care for and respect others, the responsibility taken for delivering outcomes, and going about our work with integrity.